EU restates marriage proposal to Balkan hopefuls

 Since then, Croatia and Slovenia have joined.

 Montenegro and Serbia have started accession talks.
-Albania and North Macedonia are starting theirs shortly, with Kosovo and Bosnia trailing behind.
+Albania and North Macedonia are starting theirs shortly, while Kosovo and Bosnia are trailing behind.

-Meanwhile, Wednesday's summit declaration also tacitly referred to the spread of Chinese and Russian influence in the region in recent years, via a mixture of strategic investment, coercive diplomacy, and disinformation.
+Wednesday's summit declaration also tacitly referred to the recent growth of Chinese and Russian influence in the region, via a mixture of strategic investment, coercive diplomacy, and disinformation.

-"The EU reiterates its calls on all partners to progress towards full alignment with EU foreign policy positions, notably on issues where major common interests are at stake, and to act accordingly," the declaration said.
+"The EU reiterates its calls on all partners to progress towards full alignment with EU foreign policy positions, notably on issues where major common interests are at stake, and to act accordingly," the EU summit declaration said.

 The message is "you cannot pander to the Chinese and the Russians when it suits you", an EU diplomat told the Reuters news agency prior to the talks.

-The EU, earlier this week, earmarked €3.3bn to help the six EU aspirants fight coronavirus and keep their economies going, in a mixture of grants and loans.
+The EU, earlier this week, earmarked €3.3bn to help the six Balkan aspirants fight coronavirus and keep their economies going, in a mixture of grants and loans.

-They also promised a "robust economic and investment plan" for regional economies on Wednesday after the pandemic abates.
+And it also promised a "robust economic and investment plan" for regional economies on Wednesday after the pandemic abates.

-"The fact that this support and cooperation goes far beyond what any other partner has provided to the region deserves public acknowledgement," the EU summit statement said, in another tacit reference to China and Russia, who had widely publicised their (much smaller) anti-virus assistance to the Western Balkans.
+"The fact that this support and cooperation goes far beyond what any other partner has provided to the region deserves public acknowledgement," the EU summit statement said, in another allusion to China and Russia, who had widely publicised their (much smaller) anti-virus assistance to the Western Balkans.

-Despite the warm words on Wednesday, EU countries recently agreed, under French pressure, to create a new enlargement methodology that will see democratic backsliders punished by reversals in their EU negotiations.
+EU countries recently agreed, under French pressure, to create a new enlargement methodology that will see democratic backsliders punished by reversals in their EU negotiations.

-"The credibility of this commitment [to EU accession] depends also on clear public communication and the implementation of the necessary reforms [by the hopefuls]," the summit declaration said.
+And the summit declaration also said: "The credibility of this commitment [to EU accession] depends also on clear public communication and the implementation of the necessary reforms [by the hopefuls]".

-"It is important to continue the reforms, to implement the reforms, the rule of law, the democratic values, and the fight against corruption," the EU's Michel also said after the summit.
+"It is important to continue the reforms, to implement the reforms, the rule of law, the democratic values, and the fight against corruption," the EU's Michel added.

-But there were no detailed talks of how to solve regional problems, such as Kosovo and Serbia's Cold War.
+But there were no detailed talks on Wednesday on how to solve thorny regional problems, such as Kosovo and Serbia's frozen conflict.

+For his part, EU foreign affairs chief Josep Borrell, told press, in the run-up to the summit, it was up to the two sides to agree terms of future normal relations.

+Some took that as his thinly-veiled support for a land-swap deal - exchanging a majority ethnic Serb area in Kosovo for an ethnic Albanian one in Serbia.

+And the US has taken a similar line in recent months, despite German fears that a land-swap could destabilise the region.

-And there was no talk of imminent future enlargement, as Europe, and the rest of the world, continued to focus its attention on fighting coronavirus for now.
+There was also no talk on Wednesday of imminent progress on future enlargement, as Europe, and the rest of the world, continued to focus their attention on fighting coronavirus for now.